Skip to content

 The override priority for different variable sources is as follows (in descending order):

-2. Variables declared for the project via UI.
+2. Variables declared in the project settings in the CI/CD Settings section.

-3. Variables declared in the job when using the parallel:matrix keyword in the .yaml configuration file.
+5. Variables declared in a job using the parallel:matrix keyword in the configuration .yaml file.

-4. Variables declared for the job in the .yaml configuration file.
+6. Variables declared for a job in the configuration .yaml file.

-5. Global variables declared for the pipeline in the .yaml configuration file.
+7. Global variables declared for the pipeline in the configuration .yaml file.

 Example of working with different variable types

-• A masked variable POPULAR_VAR with the value Popular from project is declared for the project via UI.
+• A masked variable POPULAR_VAR with the value Popular from project is declared through the UI for the project.

-• In the variables field for the pipeline, the variable POPULAR_VAR: "Popular from pipeline" is declared, as well as the variable OBSCURE_VAR: "Obscure from pipeline".
+• In the variables field for the pipeline, a variable POPULAR_VAR: "Popular from pipeline" is declared, as well as a variable OBSCURE_VAR: "Obscure from pipeline".

-• In the variables field for the job job 0, the variables are declared as follows: POPULAR_VAR: "Popular from job 0", OBSCURE_VAR: "Obscure from job 0".
+• In the variables field for the job job 0, variables with the following values are declared: POPULAR_VAR: "Popular from job 0", OBSCURE_VAR: "Obscure from job 0".

-• As a result, for the job job 0, the variable values will be: POPULAR_VAR will have the value Popular from project and will be masked, and OBSCURE_VAR will have the value Obscure from job 0.
+• As a result of the pipeline run, for job job 0, the variable values will be as follows: POPULAR_VAR will have the value Popular from project and be masked, while OBSCURE_VAR will have the value Obscure from job 0.

-• The value for POPULAR_VAR from the job or pipeline did not override the value declared via UI for the project.
-The value for the variable declared in the pipeline (OBSCURE_VAR) for the job job 0 was overridden.
+• Thus, for the variable POPULAR_VAR, neither the value from the job nor the value from the pipeline overwrote the value declared through the UI for the project.
+Meanwhile, the variable value declared in the pipeline (OBSCURE_VAR) was overwritten for job job 0.

 Using CI/CD variables

-All CI/CD variables are set as environment variables in the pipeline runtime environment.
-To access environment variables, use the syntax of your shell.
+All CI/CD variables are set as environment variables in the pipeline execution environment.
+To access environment variables, use the shell syntax of your environment.
+Below are examples of using CI/CD variables for some shells.

 Bash

-To access environment variables in Bash, sh, and similar shells, add the $ prefix to the CI/CD variable:
+To access environment variables in Bash, sh, and similar shells, prefix the CI/CD variable with $:

 variables: